 The beach of the Espasa puts the limit to Caravia by the West, where the beaches of Colunga.
 About 13 more kilometers of coastline and many and varied corners to compose a landscape of the most outstanding sailors of Asturias.
 Colunga is a good place to enjoy water sports.
 The fishing and sports port of Lastres houses the possibility of sailing, surfing or windsurfing, as well as underwater fishing in the vicinity of Cabo de Lastres.
 The beaches are all of fine sand.
 Espasa itself (in its western slope), The Island and The Greek are the most visited.
 That of the Island receives the name of a rock to which it is united in the low tide.
 It is bordered by a walk with huge eucalyptus trees that have seen a lot of time and that give an unsuspected touch to the seascape.
 The beach is shaped like a shell about 800 meters long.
 In its immediate surroundings a small urban nucleus of holiday character has proliferated, the most important of all those that accompany these solitary beaches.

-Departing from La Isla we have the possibility of practicing a new hiking on the edge of the cliffs until we reach the next beach: La Griega.
-We follow a path that runs between the 50 and 75 meters high and that shows us clearly the great environmental value of this coast.
+Starting from La Isla we have the possibility to practice a new trekking along the cliffs until we reach the next beach: La Griega.
+We follow a path that runs between the 50 and 75 meters high and that clearly shows us the great environmental value of this coast.
 The road, which starts from the place known as "La Colonia", will lead us to the village of Huerres.
-From there we take a Route of Small Route (PR) perfectly signposted.
-Next to the church of the town a new path that runs through land of Huerres and San Juan de Duz to end in the La Griega beach, accessible beach.
+From there we take a perfectly marked Small Route Route (PR).
+Next to the church of the town, a new path that runs through Huerres and San Juan de Duz lands begins until the end of the La Griega beach, accessible beach.

 It has a delta shape and about 800 meters in length.
 Apart from its great beauty, La Griega is an open-air museum.
 In it we find tracks of dinosaurs sauropods of 125 centimeters in diameter, the largest discovered in the world so far.
 To see the icnitas we will not have problems, because they are perfectly signposted.
 At the bottom of these we discover a huge stone quarry that serves as a place of work for dozens of neighbors who practice sport fishing.